tagtogorg/tagtog-doc/on-premises-sysadmin.md

   <div class="two-third-col">
     <h2>How to access</h2>
     <p>Go to your root domain set for tagtog (you probably use directly the IP or a custom domain) and access <code>/-sysadmin</code> relative path.
 For example: <code>https://nlp.cia.com/-sysadmin</code>.
-You will be prompedt with a basic authentication panel, to enter the fields:</p>
+You will be prompted with a basic authentication panel, to enter the fields:</p>
     <p class="list-item"><span class="list-item-1"></span><strong>Username</strong>: use the Subscription license name.</p>
     <p class="list-item"><span class="list-item-2"></span><strong>Password</strong>: use the Subscription license key.</p>